ggzzzzzzz/TestSSR/README.md

 Soon I found that latency was not good measurement for figuring out optimum accounts.
 I found a bandwidth speed test ultility, speedtest-cli.
 One day after I integrated speedtest-cli into my test program, I thought test youtube video download speed is better, instead of bandwidth speed test.
 I found youtube-dl in no time.

-At last, I tinkered with youtube-dl, subprocess, urllib2, requests and other python modules, created a test program for sorting out optimum accounts from dozens free accounts.
+At last, I tinkered with youtube-dl, subprocess, urllib2, requests and other python modules, created a test program for sorting out optimum accounts from dozens of free accounts.

 Pre-req: